 The course introduces students to the religion of Islam and guides to understanding of the comparison of the teachings of Islam and Christianity on the subjects of God, Jesus Christ, and salvation.
 Students will do extensive reading and research on these subjects as well as noting some of the ways of presenting the truth of Jesus Christ to followers of Islam.
 Students will develop their own approaches to sharing the Good News with Muslims.

-Directed Study in Missions I: Studies in the Sources of Islam
+Directed Study in Missions I

-Studies in the Sources of Islam A study of Christian missions in a specific region or people group. .
-Credits: 2.00
+A study of Christian missions in a specific region or people group.

-Directed Study in Missions II: Islamic Jihad and Christian Mission
+Directed Study in Missions II

-A study of Christian missions in a specific region or people group. .
-Credits: 2.00
+A study of Christian missions in a specific region or people group.

 Ethnodoxology in Christian Ministry